 - Less embarrassing: Some of these problems are pretty personal in nature.
 I’m sure we all aspire to have a totally open relationship with our primary care doctors, but the truth is that it’s embarrassing to talk about some of these problems.
 In most states, you don’t even have to have a live conversation with a doctor to get a prescription from Hims – it’s all done through online questions and forms.
 Don’t avoid getting help because of embarrassment; getting this done online is very low stress.

-- Discrete.
-Hims ships directly to your house in discrete packaging.
+- Discreet.
+Hims ships medications directly to your house in discreet packaging.
 So your neighbor isn’t going to know that you are getting ED meds, and they also aren’t going to overhear the pharmacist telling you to seek help if you have an erection that lasts longer then four hours.

 What does Hims packaging look like?